Bindusara: Names

 The name "Bindusara", with slight variations, is attested by the Buddhist texts such as Dipavamsa and Mahavamsa ("Bindusaro"); the Jain texts such as Parishishta-Parvan; as well as the Hindu texts such as Vishnu Purana ("Vindusara").
 Other Puranas give different names for Chandragupta's successor; these appear to be clerical errors.
 For example, the various recensions of Bhagavata Purana mention him as Varisara or Varikara.
 The different versions of Vayu Purana call him Bhadrasara or Nandasara.

 The Mahabhashya names Chandragupta's successor as Amitra-ghāta (Sanskrit for "slayer of enemies").
 The Greek writers Strabo and Athenaeus call him Allitrochades (Ἀλλιτροχάδης) and Amitrochates (Ἀμιτροχάτης) respectively; these names are probably derived from the Sanskrit title.
 J.F.
 Fleet believed that the Greek name was derived from the Sanskrit word Amitrakhāda ("devourer of enemies"), a title of Indra.

 In addition, Bindusara was given the title Devanampriya ("The Beloved of the Gods"), which was also applied to his successor Ashoka.
 The Jain work Rajavali-Katha states that his birth name was Simhasena.

 Both Buddhist and Jain texts mention a legend about how Bindusara got his name.
 Both accounts state that Chandragupta's minister Chanakya used to mix small doses of poison in the emperor's food to build his immunity against possible poisoning attempts.
 One day, Chandragupta, not knowing about the poison, shared his food with his pregnant wife.
-According to the Buddhist legends (Mahavamsa and Mahavamsa Tikka), the empress was seven days away from delivery at this time.
-Chanakya arrived just as the empress ate the poisoned morsel.
+According to the Buddhist legends (Mahavamsa and Mahavamsa Tikka), the queen was seven days away from delivery at this time.
+Chanakya arrived just as the queen ate the poisoned morsel.
 Realizing that she was going to die, he decided to save the unborn child.
-He cut off the empress's head and cut open her belly with a sword to take out the foetus.
+He cut off the queen's head and cut open her belly with a sword to take out the foetus.
 Over the next seven days, he placed the foetus in the belly of a goat freshly killed each day.
 After seven days, Chandragupta's son was "born".
 He was named Bindusara, because his body was spotted with drops ("bindu") of goat's blood.
-The Jain text Parishishta-Parvan names the empress as Durdhara, and states that Chanakya entered the room the very moment she collapsed.
-To save the child, he cut open the dead empress's womb and took the baby out.
+The Jain text Parishishta-Parvan names the queen as Durdhara, and states that Chanakya entered the room the very moment she collapsed.
+To save the child, he cut open the dead queen's womb and took the baby out.
 By this time, a drop ("bindu") of poison had already reached the baby and touched its head.
 Therefore, Chanakya named him Bindusara, meaning "the strength of the drop".